nagarajansriram/decision-tree-algorithm/README.md

 "#decision-tree-algorithm"
-This example trains and test diabetes dataset.
-The input file is in arff format which is native format for WEKA.
+This is a complete program which demonstrates the usage of (i) Usig DT algorithm to predict diabetes
+ (ii) Using DT and Adaboost to predict diabetes

+ The result shows Adaboost really improves the accuracy